 Transfer students in any classification may apply for admission, though rarely is a student able to transfer and complete degree requirements in one year.

 Students who transfer credits from non-English-speaking countries are responsible to provide a certified translation of transcripts and course descriptions.
 This certification may be made by (1) a commercial certifying organization or (2) an individual with appropriate credentials in the country where the student attended college.
 A copy of the transcript in the native language must accompany the certified translation.

 Pensacola Christian College reserves the right to withhold recognition of credits received at any college or university that does not in the opinion of the Administration meet reasonable academic standards.Back to Top

-PCC does not grant credit for work or life experience with the exception of physical education credit that may be granted for each year of active military service.Back to Top
+Pensacola Christian College does not grant credit for work or life experience with the exception of physical education credit that may be granted for active military service.Back to Top

 Credits from a Bible college are accepted on the same basis as credits earned from any other college or university.
-Credits from a Bible school or Bible institute which does not have recognized collegiate standing are accepted at Pensacola Christian College only after individual evaluation and/or validation under the direction of the Academic Committee of the College.
+Credits from a Bible school or Bible institute which does not have recognized collegiate standing are accepted at PCC only after individual evaluation and/or validation under the direction of the Academic Committee of the College.

 Pensacola Christian College reserves the right to withhold recognition of credits received at any Bible college, Bible school, or Bible institute that does not in the opinion of the Administration meet reasonable academic standards.Back to Top

 PCC accepts students in grades 11–12 who wish to attend Pensacola Christian Academy as residence hall boarding students.
 These students live and eat with the college students and enjoy the best of two worlds: that of being an Academy student and enjoying many of the privileges of college life at the same time.